Charles, Duke of Vendôme: Affair of the Placards

 On the night of 17 October 1534, a great scandal occurred that has become known to posterity as the Affair of the Placards.
 Across many cities along the Loire including Paris and Lyon, and also the king's bedroom at Amboise, placards were hung.
 These placards ridiculed the Catholic faith, and this constituted an explosive event.
 Rumours swirled that Catholics were to be massacred, and sentences and burnings were quickly imposed on various suspects of raising the placards.
 In a broader response, a greater legal rigor against Protestantism was imposed.
-François returned to the capital and indicated his approval of the current measures taken.
+Francis returned to the capital and indicated his approval of the current measures taken.
 A new printing scandal occurred shortly after his arrival in the capital, and the king ordered the banning of all printing until further notice.
-François resolved to undertake a grand procession in the capital, which transpired on 17 January 1535.
+Francis resolved to undertake a grand procession in the capital, which transpired on 17 January 1535.
 The procession featured the mendicant orders, the queen Éléonore dressed in black, then the king's daughters guarded by a crowd of gentleman and then the men of the various churches of the capital carrying the shrines and relics of the saints of the capital and the Swiss-guard.
 Cardinals, archbishops, and bishops carried relics of the passion, and the head of Louis IX.
 Cardinal du Bellay, the bishop of Paris, brought forth the holy sacrament under a canopy carried by Vendôme and the three sons of the king (i.e. the next four men in the line of succession).
 The king himself walked without a hat on his head, behind this canopy, along with the cardinal de Lorraine.
 Then followed many great nobles all with a lit candle in their hand.
 Finally came the parlementaires and the bourgeois of the capital.

 After a mass and a dinner the king delivered a speech in which he announced his commitment to eradicating heresy.
 So firm was his belief in doing so that even if it infected his children, it would not stay his hand from killing them.
 Six Lutherans were burned at the stake in front of Notre-Dame, while the king, his family and his court were feasting.
 Soon thereafter it was declared that those who harboured heretics were as guilty as the heretics themselves.